symfony/monolog-bundle/Resources/doc/index.rst

 Step 2: Enable the Bundle
 -------------------------

-Then, enable the bundle by adding the following line in the ``app/AppKernel.php`` file of your project:
+Then, enable the bundle by adding it to the list of registered bundles in the ``app/AppKernel.php`` file of your project:

 .. code-block:: php